-Radiation therapy today causes less skin damage than it did in the past because most of the radiation dose is delivered below the surface of the skin, but your skin might still show a response to treatments.
-During the first 2 weeks of treatment, you may notice a faint redness.
+Radiation therapy today causes less skin damage than it did in the past, but your skin might still show a response to treatments.
+During the first 2 weeks of treatment, you might notice a faint redness.
 Your skin may become tender or sensitive.
+A few people have blistering of the outer skin layer, with some weeping until it heals.
 Dryness and peeling may occur in 3 to 4 weeks.
 After that, the skin over the treatment area may become darker.
 This is because of the effect radiation has on the cells in the skin that produce pigment (color).
-You also may lose hair in the skin over the area that is being treated.
+You could also lose hair in the skin over the area that is being treated.

 The skin in the treatment area may also become dry and itchy.
 Moisturizing the skin with aloe vera, lanolin, or vitamin E may help.
 But before using any skin products during treatment, ask the radiation doctor or nurse if it’s OK.
 Some lotions that are safe to use after treatment ends can actually make things worse during treatment.

 Do not use perfumes, deodorants, and skin lotions that contain alcohol or perfume on the treated area.
 Also avoid powders unless your doctor or nurse says they’re OK to use.
 Stay out of the sun as much as you can.
 If you must be outdoors, wear a hat and clothes that will protect your skin.
 After about a month of treatment, some people getting radiation may notice skin peeling and moist (weeping) areas.
 Let your medical care team know if this happens to you.